yifan-guo-cwru/Music_Box_Project/README.md

 * Define implicit ratings from user behavior data
 * Build music recommendation system based on user listening history, including: popularity-based recommender, item-item based recommender, matrix factorization-based recommender.

-The main thread of week 1 - 4 are about the Churn Prediction project.
-The recommendation system project is a side work to run simultaneously.
+The main thread of week 1 - 4 is about the Churn Prediction project.
+The recommendation system project is a side project to work on simultaneously.

 ## Week One